 This is the perfect title for deeper thinking dialogue.
 The illustrations provide plenty of open questions as to what the story is about.
 On the surface, it seems to be a day in the life of a miner’s son.
 The story’s rhythmic, poetic text mirrors the rhythm of a day and the rhythm of the tides and these cyclical patterns punctuated with the refrain: “it goes like this…” could be used as a model for children’s writing.
 On first reading, it actually reminded me of John Prater’s Once Upon a Time.

 But probing deeper we can ponder upon why the boy is looking out to sea and explore the emotions he may be feeling.
 Further discussion could explore the talking points around following a family trade and the benefits and disadvantages of living in the same place your whole life.
 The day’s end brings night and dreams of bright summer days and the dark underground.
 Does the final sentiment, “One day it will be my turn.”
 “In my town, that’s the way it goes.” suggest an inevitability that the boy will do what his father does and that is just the way it is.
+Is he condemned to the life of a miner?
 Or does it invite readers to question whether things must remain the same, just because they have always been so?

 I think there could be much debate as to the whereabouts of the boy’s father.
 I think we are left wondering if the image of the family cuddling up together is actually a happy memory and the father is no longer with us.

-This book offers plentiful opportunities for developing visual literacy.
-To investigate the language of colour, children could be guided to reflect on the contrasts of the heavy black lines of the town buildings, the boy’s shadow, the overwhelming dark in the mine with the translucent quality of the sea and the sunlight.
+Town is By the Sea offers plentiful opportunities for developing visual literacy.
+To investigate the language of colour, children could be guided to reflect on the contrasts of the heavy black lines of the town buildings, the boy’s shadow, the overwhelming darkness in the mine with the translucent quality of the sea and the sunlight.
+Perhaps the light represents hope?
 Children could explore these contrasts of light and dark in their own artwork.
 A closer study of the techniques used to create the effects of shimmering light on water could be used to extend children’s art skills.

-This powerful, life-affirming picture would be well placed in key stage 2 classrooms.
+This powerful, life-affirming picturebook would be well placed in key stage 2 classrooms.

-This title previously featured in our Year 4 Reading Gladiators collection and now has a full teaching sequence in our Take One Book resource.
+This title features in our Year 4 Reading Gladiators collection and has a full teaching sequence in our Take One Book resource.
 We have included it in our year 5 sequences because the themes work well for this year group.
 To find out more about Take One Book visit takeonebook.org

 Town is By the Sea is the CILIP Kate Greenaway Medal winner 2018.